-The Superintendent shall designate an employee as the decision-maker to determine responsibility for the alleged conduct, who shall not be the Title IX Coordinator or the investigator so long as there is no conflict of interest or bias.
+The Superintendent shall designate an employee as the decisionmaker to determine responsibility for the alleged conduct, who may be the Title IX Coordinator or designee or the investigator so long as there is no conflict of interest or bias.
 (34 CFR 106.45)

-Following an investigation and evaluation of all relevant and not otherwise impermissible evidence, the District shall: (34 CFR 106.45)
+Following an investigation and evaluation of all relevant and not otherwise impermissible evidence, the district shall: (34 CFR 106.45)

-- 1. Use the preponderance of the evidence standard of proof to determine whether sex discrimination, including sex-based harassment, has occurred. - 2.
-Notify the parties in writing of the determination of whether sex discrimination, including sex-based harassment, occurred.
+1. Use the preponderance of the evidence standard of proof to determine whether sex discrimination, including sex-based harassment, occurred.

+2. Notify the parties in writing of the determination of whether sex discrimination, including sex-based harassment, occurred.